micmejia/bible-dump/NKJV/2 Peter/2 Pet 3.md

 Beloved, I now write to you this second epistle (in _both of_ which I stir up your pure minds by way of reminder),

 ###### 2
-that you may be mindful of the words which were spoken before by the holy prophets, and of the commandment of [^a]us, the apostles of the Lord and Savior,
+that you may be mindful of the words which were spoken before by the holy prophets, and of the commandment of us, the apostles of the Lord and Savior,

 ###### 3
 knowing this first: that scoffers will come in the last days, walking according to their own lusts,